John Buchan: Author, journalist, war, and politics

-Buchan was described as being "overtly antisemitic" by author Anthony Starr.
-The critic Roger Kimball maintained that "some of [Buchan's] attitude and language" could be interpreted as those of "a colonialist ... a racist ... an anti-Semite."
+Buchan was described as being "overtly antisemitic" by author Anthony Storr.
+The critic Roger Kimball maintained that "some of [Buchan's] attitude and language" could be interpreted as those of "a colonialist... a racist... an anti-Semite."
 Kimball acknowledged that the attitudes and language about Jews and blacks in Buchan's novels are voices of fictional characters but also opines that it is "likely" that Buchan was "anti-Semitic (and anti-foreigner) in the way nearly everyone in his society was," at least until the 1930s.
 American academic Jordan M. Poss states such accusations warrant looking into.
-One passage from The Thirty-Nine Steps in particular "seems damning, unless you remember that Scudder [an American who makes disparaging remarks about Jews] is a fictional character -- and unless you keep reading" which provides context to these fictional characters who reflect the prejudices of society then.
+One passage from The Thirty-Nine Steps in particular "seems damning, unless you remember that Scudder [an American who makes disparaging remarks about Jews] is a fictional character—and unless you keep reading" which provides context to these fictional characters who reflect the prejudices of society then.